 - academic support services, including the Learning Hubs

-- academic support resources and workshops, covering themes like time management and tips for successful study habits
+- Learning Hub workshops, covering themes like time management and tips for successful study habits

 - a meeting with a learning advisor